Flashback 2 review, a disappointment that lives up to expectations!

 Return to the jungle of Titan which offers very beautiful light effects!
 Microids

 If the beginning holds up overall, we’re not going to lie, the writing is ultimately quite bad.
 In terms of surprises, we’re spoiled, it’s true, but we’re treated to ¾ of the game with totally irrelevant mystical clichés that we absolutely didn’t see coming.
-Without spoiling too much, it will be about cloning, a master brain and the easy use of parallel dimensions to which is added a large tree created by the ancients, in short… a mixture of science fiction diluted in ecology… we had a lot of difficulty getting into the story which pulls on too many rather clichéd strings!
+Without spoiling too much, it will be regarding cloning, a master brain and the easy use of parallel dimensions to which is added a large tree created by the ancients, in short… a mixture of science fiction diluted in ecology… we had a lot of difficulty getting into the story which pulls on too many rather clichéd strings!

 Overall, the dialogues and writing are quite flat with a humor and lightness that does not fit the Blade Runner atmosphere of the story.
-It’s often very poorly played, at times completely shoddy apart from Donald Reignoux who plays Conrad even if once again, we imagined the character a bit more mature!
+It’s often very poorly played, at times completely shoddy apart from Donald Reignoux who plays Conrad even if once once more, we imagined the character a bit more mature!

 From a point of view of the overall lore, it is undeniable that Paul Cuisset wanted to do much more, this beautiful attention is unfortunately distilled in numerous writings hidden in holocubes.
 We would have preferred a more environmental narration or one emanating from NPCs… It’s a shame because the developers had nevertheless thought of certain multiple-choice dialogues.
 It was certainly not possible due to lack of time and also means, it’s difficult to blame them on this point.